The key to a faster marathon is developing STAMINA

 Endurance -vs- Stamina

 Developing your endurance requires you to run aerobically, or slow enough you can breathe easy.
-During easy aerobic runs you are using about 99% fat-stores (and only ~1% glycogen) for energy.
+During easy aerobic runs you are using about 99% fat-stores (and only about 1-2% glycogen) for energy.

 However, your body doesn’t simply switch from using fat-stores to glycogen-stores.
 Instead it continues to go maxed-out on fat-stores and then adds glycogen as needed for the extra effort.
 For example; suppose you ran a little faster than a 75% effort level, say about 80%; your body will still be using the maximum flow of fat-stores for energy but will need to add more glycogen for the increasing effort.